Covid 19 coronavirus: One new case of Covid-19, Ministry offers advice for 'anxious' return to work

 READ MORE:

-• Covid 19 coronavirus: Spike in cases as lockdowns ease in Australia
+• Spike in cases as lockdowns ease in Australia

-• Covid 19 coronavirus: New Marist College cluster case shows virus has 'long tail'
+• New Marist College cluster case shows virus has 'long tail'

-• Covid 19 coronavirus: What you need to know about Saturday's big developments
+• What you need to know about Saturday's big developments

-• Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital
+• No new cases, 1428 recovered from virus, one more person in hospital

 The country is heading into its first full week at alert level 2.